How Long Might We Wait at Random?: In Tempore

 The same $W_{que}$ trend occurs for simple averages. \ Given $\lambda=1/3$, $\mu=1/(2c)$ as before and allowing $n\rightarrow\infty$, we have the following when $c=1$:

 when $c=2$:

 and when $c=3$:

-Such mean results apply not only to the FIFO\ discipline (first come, first served), but also to the ROS\ discipline (random order service). \ The underlying ROS\ wait time distribution is more complicated than that for FIFO, as shown for $c=1$ in \cite{Flt-heu, Lbv-heu}.
+Such mean results apply not only to the FIFO\ discipline (first in, first out), but also to the LIFO\ (last in, first out) and SIRO (serve in random order)\ disciplines. \ The underlying SIRO\ wait time distribution is more complicated than that for FIFO, as shown for $c=1$ in \cite{Flt-heu, Lbv-heu}.

 Alternative treatments of M/M/$1$ maximum wait times include \cite{Gm-heu, AA-heu}, where $n$ or $k$ refer not to the length of the time interval but instead the total number of customers. \ Simple averages of wait times for Geo/Geo/$c$ can be calculated by methods given in \cite{Alf-heu}; maximums remain open.